Please enter both an email address and a password.

 What do SAS surgeons do?

 Responsibilities and training among SAS surgeons vary greatly.
 Some are engaged in major complex surgery while others provide minor diagnostic procedures and outpatient services.
-The majority of SAS surgeons carry out elective and routine surgery; their contribution being important to the provision of many surgical services and achieving targets.
+Most SAS surgeons carry out elective and routine surgery; their contribution being important to the provision of many surgical services and achieving targets.

 SAS working hours